Editor's note: This story was originally published on February 15, 2016. It was updated on March 7, 2019.

-This sun-soaked Central Phoenix cafe, located south of Camelback Road on Central Avenue, serves healthy morning fare in a setting that's guaranteed to make you feel good.
-You won't find anything overly complicated on the menu, but the selection of omelets, French toast, and other dishes is always consistent and made from scratch with local ingredients including vegetables from Maya’s Farm, cheese from Crow's Dairy, and, of course, meats from Schreiner's Sausages.
+This sun-soaked central Phoenix cafe, located south of Camelback Road on Central Avenue, serves healthy morning fare in a setting that's guaranteed to make you feel good.
+You won't find anything overly complicated on the menu, but the selection of omelets, French toast, and other dishes is always consistent and made from scratch with local ingredients including vegetables from Maya’s Farm, cheese from Crow's Dairy, and, of course, meats from Schreiner's sausages.
 With a near-perfect cup of Passport Coffee and free Wi-Fi, you'll be armed to settle in for a leisurely meal.

 You won't find any breakfast innovations at this Gilbert eatery, but you will find hot coffee, friendly servers, two dozen varieties of omelets (in addition to the choice to design your own), and some of the best cinnamon rolls in town.
-Hidden in plain site just next door to newer, trendier spots like Liberty Market and Postino, The Farmhouse transports you far away from the burgeoning streets of downtown Gilbert and into a picture perfect rural setting, where breakfast is always hearty and served with a smile.
-Ham steak and ground chuck patties come served with eggs your way — but whatever you do, save room to share one of the restaurant's famous Farmhouse Cinnamon Rolls.
+Hidden in plain site just next door to newer, trendier spots like Liberty Market and Postino, The Farmhouse transports you far away from the burgeoning streets of downtown Gilbert and into a picture-perfect rural setting, where breakfast is always hearty and served with a smile.
+Ham steak and ground chuck patties come served with eggs your way — but whatever you do, save room to share one of the Farmhouse Famous Cinnamon Rolls.

 Original Breakfast House

 In many ways, Original Breakfast House is the quintessential neighborhood diner.
 There's the pot of coffee your server leaves on the table so you can refill your mug at your leisure, the eclectic décor (which includes both a Bob Marley poster and a white board of daily specials), and the casual chatter of regular diners as they're greeted by staff.
-But take a closer look at the restaurant's menu and you'll find a few unexpected entrées listed alongside plates of "San Francisco style" French toast, omelets, and biscuits and gravy.
-We love the linguica and cheddar scramble, which features spicy Portuguese sausage, and the Spam and eggs, served over cliantro-lime rice and a side of mango salsa.
+But take a closer look at the restaurant's menu and you'll find a few unexpected entrées listed alongside plates of "San Francisco-style" French toast, omelets, and biscuits and gravy.
+We love the linguica and cheddar scramble, which features spicy Portuguese sausage, and the Spam and eggs, served over cilantro-lime rice and a side of mango salsa.
 The restaurant's pancakes also are worth a try.
 Kissed with a hint of lemon, they're just the right amount of sweet even before you dip them in Mrs. Butterworth's syrup.

 Located on Seventh Avenue and McDowell Road, this breakfast spot comes from local restaurateur DJ Fernandez and offers an eclectic menu of morning fare ranging from eggs Benedict and French toast to Portuguese doughnuts and savory crepes.
 One of the restaurant's most interesting — and decadent — options is the B.M.O.C., a morning meal that includes a smoked pork chop, waffle, two eggs cooked your way, and a Portuguese doughnut, all of which then gets smothered in an apple-maple syrup.
-The sweet-savory combination is near impossible to resist, just be sure to grab a cup of the restaurant's excellent Japanese cold-brewed coffee to go along or you may end up back in bed in a severe food coma after you finish your meal.
+The sweet-savory combination is near impossible to resist, just be sure to grab a cup of the restaurant's excellent Japanese cold-brew coffee to go along or you may end up back in bed in a severe food coma after you finish your meal.